Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `uri`

-The address (host and port) of the engine.
+Address (host and port) of the engine.

 ## Engine